Agricultural Literacy Curriculum Matrix

 Seeds are well equipped to survive and sprout into healthy plants.
 The outer part of the seed, or seed coat, protects the inner plant embryo, which will become the new plant.
 To sprout and grow, a seed needs moisture (water) and an optimum temperature (some seeds germinate better at warmer temperatures, and others at cooler temperatures).
 The seed’s cotyledons or endosperm contain the necessary energy for the seed to grow until the first true leaves appear and the plant can begin to make its own food through photosynthesis.
-As the plant continues to grow, it will need a steady supply of water, minerals (from the soil or from fertilizers), sunlight, and air.
+As the plant continues to grow, it will need a steady supply of water, minerals (from the soil or from fertilizers), light, and air.
 Just like seeds, growing plants also do best with optimum temperatures (some like it hot—eggplant, tomatoes, cucumbers; some like it cool—peas, lettuce, spinach).

 Soil and water are among our most valuable natural resources.
-Water carries nutrients to plant roots in the soil and transports nutrients from the roots to the stems and leaves where they are used in the plant.
+Water carries nutrients to plant roots and transports nutrients from the roots to the stems and leaves where they are used in the plant.
 Too much water can make plants susceptible to disease and even drown them (plant roots need air too!), but too little water will make plants stunted, and without any water plants will die.